 Biology and Neural Science are separate PhD programs at NYU’s Graduate School of Arts & Science.
-Biology Department professors with strong interests in neurobiology are Justin Blau, Claude Desplan, Esteban Mazzoni, Neville Sanjana and Dan Tranchina.
+Biology Department professors with strong interests in neurobiology are Justin Blau, Claude Desplan, Esteban Mazzoni and Neville Sanjana.
 To decide whether to apply to the Biology or Neural Science PhD programs, you should determine which professors you most want to work with and whether they have a primary appointment in Biology or not.
-Full details of the Neural Science program can be found at www.neuroscience.nyu.edu./graduate-programs.
+Full details of the Neural Science program can be found at https://neuroscience.nyu.edu/

-Should I apply to NYU Biology or the Sackler program?
+Should I apply to NYU Biology or the Vilcek program?

-NYU Biology and NYU's Sackler Institute of Graduate Biomedical Studies are separate Ph.D. programs, and students should apply to the program whose faculty most closely reflect the student's research interests.
-NYU Biology is located in NYU's downtown campus, while the Sackler program is based at NYU'S School of Medicine.
-A number of NYU Biology faculty are affiliated with Sackler's Developmental Genetics Ph.D.
+NYU Biology and NYU's Vilcek Institute of Graduate Biomedical Studies are separate Ph.D. programs, and students should apply to the program whose faculty most closely reflect the student's research interests.
+NYU Biology is located in NYU's downtown campus, while the Vilcek program is based at NYU'S School of Medicine.
+A number of NYU Biology faculty are affiliated with Vilcek's Developmental Genetics Ph.D.
 Training Program or Stem Cell Biology Ph.D.
 Training Program.
 NYU Biology Ph.D. students can perform one of their three rotations in a lab that is affiliated with either of these training programs.